10 Questions To Ask Yourself If You Want To Quit Corporate Life & Be Successful

 “I wish I had the courage to live a life true to myself, not the life others expected of me.” — Bronnie Ware, The Top Five Regrets of the Dying

-And no doubt so would I, if I’d stayed in the City.
-But I have no regrets giving it up to become a professional writer.
+And no doubt so would I be like them, if I’d stayed in the City.
+But I have no regrets about giving it up to become a professional speaker and writer.

 How many times have you considered leaving the corporate world to become a creative professional, launch your own business or join a startup but found reasons why it’s not the right time?
 We can always find excuses but there are some serious questions you need to really think through before you make the leap.